Biometrics-IITA/Estimating-Realized-Genetic-Gain/README.md

   estimate heritability for each environment.
 Environments with a heritability lower than 0.2 are discarded.

-- Step 2: Done using a two-stages approach:

-  - LMM is used to estimate BLUEs and corresponding weights for each environment.
-  - Combined LMM is performed to estimate combined BLUEs and corresponding weights.
+- Step 2: Combined LMM (one-stage approach) is performed to estimate combined BLUEs and corresponding weights

 - Step 3: A weighted-linear regression of the combined BLUEs on the year of origin